appveyor/website/src/_posts/2018-11-06-gitlab-bitbucket-merge-pull-requests.md

 ### Private fork Pull/Merge requests

-If Pull/Merge requests created in private fork, it requires some additional configuration to build successfully. **Skip this** if your Pull/Merge requests are being created in the **same repository or in public forks**
+If Pull/Merge requests are created in a private fork, some additional configuration is required to build successfully. **Skip this** if your Pull/Merge requests are being created in the **same repository or in public forks**

-#### AppVeyor needs permissions read source commit details from the source repository
+#### AppVeyor needs permissions to read source commit details from the source repository

 ##### GitLab

-Add user AppVeyor authorized with GitLab to the Members of private fork projects.
+Add the user that AppVeyor authorized with GitLab to the Members of private fork projects.

 * To find this user name open `https://ci.appveyor.com/account/<account>/authorizations` and select `GitLab`